You can also study this course:

 Working in film, theatre or live performance you could take on a number of roles from production designer to model maker, art director to production design co-ordinator, stylist or illustrator.

 We have links with industry specialists based at various studios all over the country as well as teaching staff with ample industry experience.
 This means you will have the opportunity to gain current knowledge and understanding of the design processes of working within tv, film and theatre.
 The University also has a base at the iconic Pinewood Studios, which means there could be opportunities to engage with the community there.

 The teaching team provide the best quality teaching in every lesson.
 They offer 1 to 1 tutorials and often invite professional people in film/tv industry in as our guests speakers.
-They are very hard working professionals that always making sure we never miss anything current that we may benefit from learning.Cheska Rivera
+They are very hard working professionals that always make sure we never miss anything that may benefit our learning.Cheska Rivera

 What facilities can I use?